-This course is suitable for:
+The course is suitable for:

-A student passionate about music who wants to take a hands-on approach in learning about the subject.
+A pupil passionate about music who wants to take a hands-on approach in learning about the subject.
 They will need to already be a competent standard on their instrument or voice.
 A successful learner will be a creative thinker and good at teamwork.
 It will also help to have strong ICT skills and to be keen to develop them further.

-The qualification comprises of three components which are either internally or externally assessed.
+Assessment: The qualification comprises of three components which are either internally or externally assessed.

-Component Title Level Assessment 1 Exploring Music Products and Styles 1/2 An internally set project; externally moderated 2 Music Skills Development 1/2 An internally set project; externally moderated 3 Responding to a Commercial Music Brief 1/2 An exam project set by Pearson exam board; external synoptic
+Component Title Level Assessment 1 Exploring Music Products & Styles 1/2 An internally set project, externally moderated.
+2 Music Skills Development 1/2 An internally set project, externally moderated.
+3 Responding to a Commericial Music Brief 1/2 An exam project set by Pearson exam board; external synoptic